 My favorite bars are the Belgian Beer Café, where you should try their wide range of Belgian specialty ales, and the Buddha Bar which is world-famous for its Maha Bodhi and Goa Masala.

 Tip: if you really want to experience the local food culture, check out this private food tour.

 I hope you enjoyed my Dubai travel guide and know a bit more about what to see and do in Dubai now!

 Map of Things to Do in Dubai & Day Trips From Dubai

 Like this article about things to do in Dubai and day trips from Dubai?
 Pin it!

 This blog about what to see in Dubai contains affiliate links.
-When you make a purchase using these links it helps support Spend Life Traveling at no extra cost to you.
-This way we can continue publishing content for you.
-Thanks!
+I may receive a commission for purchases made through these links, at no additional cost to you.